GuidoElli/OvertoneExplorer/README.md

   <div align="left" width="70%">

-- The y axis of the graph represents the amount in dB to add or subtract from the current amplitude.
+- The y axis of the graph represents the amount in dB to add or subtract from the current amplitude
-- The maximum amplitude can be set using the **Amount** knob: positive amount values enhance frequencies closer to the overtone notes, while negative values attenuate them.
+- The maximum amplitude can be set using the **Amount** knob: positive amount values enhance frequencies closer to the overtone notes, while negative values attenuate them
-- Use the **Range** knob to expand or shrink the maximum interval (in cents) in which to act.
+- Use the **Range** knob to expand or shrink the maximum interval (in cents) in which to act
-- The **Coefficient** knob changes the shape of the function.
+- The **Coefficient** knob changes the shape of the function

   </div>